SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 Use the [spo cdn policy set](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-policy-set/) command to exclude site classifications that you do not want to make available over the CDN.
 By default, no site classifications are excluded.

 > [!NOTE]
 > When changing the list of excluded site classifications, you overwrite the currently defined list.
-If you want to exclude additional classifications, use the [spo cdn policy list](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-policy-list/) command, to find out which classifications are currently configured.
+If you want to exclude additional classifications, first use the [spo cdn policy list](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-policy-list/) command to find out which classifications are currently configured.

 To exclude sites classified as _HBI_ from the Public CDN, execute